Quebec is Canada's French-speaking province.

 If this sounds a bit complicated, don’t worry!

-The authorized immigration consultants who work with Canadian Visa Expert can provide you with an expert evaluation that will inform you as to whether you meet the criteria (provincial and national) for immigration to Quebec as well as possible eligibility for other Canadian immigration programs.
+The authorized immigration consultants who work with Canadian Visa Expert can provide you with an expert evaluation that will inform you as to whether you meet the criteria (provincial and national) for immigration to Quebec through the Skilled Worker Selection Program as well as possible eligibility for other Canadian immigration programs.

-In order to increase the likelihood that foreign nationals will be a “good fit” for Quebec and have the best opportunity for success, Quebec’s government has established specific criteria that applicants for Canadian immigration must first meet before they may apply for a Permanent Resident Visa to Canada.
+In order to increase the likelihood that foreign nationals will be a “good fit” for Quebec and have the best opportunity for success, Quebec’s government has established specific criteria that applicants for Canadian immigration must first meet before they may apply for a Permanent Resident Visa to Canada through Quebec’s Skilled Worker Selection Program.

 If Quebec’s provincial government decides that you match the selection criteria desired for skilled foreign workers in its province and issues you a Quebec Selection Certificate, known in French as a Certificat de sélection du Québec (CSQ), you may then proceed to apply to the national government for Canadian immigration and a Permanent Resident Visa to Canada.